track-asia/trackasia-react-native/ios/install.md

 ## Note on iOS Simulator issues

-MapLibre GL Native has some issues on iOS Simulators in many environments.
+Trackasia GL Native has some issues on iOS Simulators in many environments.
 The map either does not render at all or appears garbled when panning and zooming.
 It is best to test on a real device if at all possible at this time until this is fixed upstream. iOS devs can open the workspace in Xcode and run from there.